Your support helps protect Idaho for people and nature. Donate Online

 Latest News & Features

-Explore the projects that made lasting impacts for Idaho’s wildlife, communities and places.
+Explore five decades of projects that made lasting impacts for Idaho’s wildlife, communities and special places.

 Scroll through some of the best photos taken by our wildlife motion cameras across the state.